 Deer Rut Greets Hunters With Disabilities

-The deer rut combined with mild temperatures greeted hunters with disabilities at the 18th annual Lost Mound deer hunt.
-Bucks were intent on finding a romantic partner as they roamed the 4,000 acres of upland prairie and forest at Lost Mound.
-This special hunt was held on the Upper Mississippi River National Wildlife and Fish Refuge in Savanna, Illinois on November 16-17.
+mbined with mild temperatures greeted hunters with disabilities at the 19th annual Lost Mound deer hunt.
+Bucks were intent on finding a romantic partner as they roamed the 4,000 acres of sand prairie and forest at Lost Mound.
+This special hunt was held on the Upper Mississippi River National Wildlife and Fish Refuge in Savanna, Illinois on November 15-16.

 Paraplegics, amputees and other physically challenged hunters participated in the hunt.
-Thirty-two hunters and their attendants harvested seven deer that included five bucks and two does.
-Jim Robbins from Rock Falls, Illinois harvested the largest buck, an 11-pointer with field dressed weight of 201 pounds.
-In 2023, Jim harvested an 11-pointer with field dressed weight of 207 pounds.
+Thirty-one hunters and their attendants harvested 12 deer that included seven bucks and five does.
+Scott Hansen from Muskego, Wisconsin harvested the largest buck, a 10-pointer with field dressed weight of 152 pounds.

 This special hunt has gained national attention with hunters representing six states this year.
-It provides a boost to the local economy with most hunters being non-residents or residents that traveled from central and southern Illinois.
-Other states represented were Georgia, Iowa, Minnesota, New Mexico and Wisconsin.
+In past years, hunters from as many as 12 states have participated.
+The hunt provides a boost to the local economy with most hunters being non-residents or residents that traveled from central and southern Illinois.
+Non-resident hunters this year traveled from Florida, Iowa, Indiana, Minnesota, and Wisconsin.

-Down Deer Recovery, a certified United Blood Trackers provider, assisted hunters in recovering wounded deer for a eigth year.
-Seth Nelson from Morrison IL is owner of Down Deer Recovery and German shepherd Maverick is his canine tracker.
+Down Deer Recovery, a certified United Blood Trackers provider, assisted hunters in recovering wounded deer for a ninth year.
+Seth Nelson from Morrison, Illinois is owner of Down Deer Recovery and German shepherd Maverick is his primary deer tracker.
+His son Oliver and beagle Ruger assisted with the tracking.

 Maverick tracks the scent of a stress pheromone that is released from an injured deer’s hooves and is spread along the escape path.
-Maverick assisted six hunters in tracking deer that travelled a considerable distance.
+The canines assisted six hunters in tracking wounded deer that travelled a considerable distance.

 This special hunt is conducted in areas closed to public access due to ongoing environmental clean-up at this former military installation, the Savanna Army Depot.
-Over 1,200 youth and adult hunters have participated in this hunt since its beginning in 2007.
+Over 1,300 youth, adult and disabled hunters have participated in this hunt since its beginning in 2007.

 District Manager Ed Britton was excited about the continued success of this program and stated “It is a unique hunting experience by an extraordinary group of hunters.
 Their daily challenges of life were dwarfed by the enthusiasm and determination for deer hunting.
 They provided both inspiration and encouragement to the Refuge staff and volunteers that administered the hunt.”